Notice 18 Sep 2025 countervailing duties, tariff, business regulation, international trade, ceramic tile, supply chain, antidumping

 Learn More

-The U.S. Department of Commerce (Commerce) preliminarily finds that certain carbon and alloy steel cut-to-length plate (CTL plate) from Italy was sold at less than normal value (NV) during the period of review (POR), May 1, 2023, through April 30, 2024.
+The U.S. Department of Commerce (Commerce) preliminarily finds that large diameter welded pipe (LDWP) from Canada was sold in the United States at less than normal value during the period of review (POR) of May 1, 2023, through April 30, 2024.
+Further, we preliminary find that Evraz Inc. NA (Evraz) had no reviewable shipments of subject merchandise during the POR.
+Finally, Commerce is rescinding this administrative review, in part, with respect to certain companies that had no entries of subject merchandise during the POR.
 We invite interested parties to comment on these preliminary results.

 Learn More